 Each participant must remain involved in full-time ministry throughout the duration of the program.
 Any participant who leaves the ministry for any reason while pursuing the D.Min. degree must petition the D.Min.
 Committee for continuation in the program

 The professional project is the culmination of the D.Min. experience in which the ideas and applications of the program are measured and evaluated.
 A Project Design course prepares the participant to complete the project.
 Participants must normally complete all core classes before taking the Project Design class.
 Exceptions to this will be considered on a case-by-case basis.
 For further information on the project guidelines contact the D.Min.
 Office.

 Note: Chaplain participants shall be designated in the “project phase” on the first day of the semester following the term when they took the Project Design course.
 The duration of the project phase shall normally be eighteen months to two years.

-The degree will normally require approximately four years to complete, including the project.
+The degree, including the project, will normally require approximately four years to complete, including the project.
 This schedule is set to avoid unnecessary pressure on the participant’s responsibilities to family and ministry.
 Participants are required to complete the degree within six years beginning from the date of their first attendance in a doctoral course.
 In some cases an extension may be granted (e.g., for those on overseas military assignment).
 Any extensions must be granted by the D.Min.
 Committee.
 Extending the program into the fifth year will incur extra fees.
 (See next section, “Program Extensions” and section below, “Program Extension Fees.”)